Baidu 10 Mythical Creatures: Fa Ke You

 Fa Ke You (法克鱿, Fǎ Kè Yóu), literally 'French-Croatian Squid' (with the name derived from the direct Chinese transliteration of fuck you in English), was supposedly a species of squid discovered simultaneously by France (法国) and Croatia (克罗地亚), hence the name.
 The Baidu Baike article claims that "Fa Ke You" is a species of invertebrate, aggressive squid found in Europe.
-When agitated, it is said that they release a form of "white-coloured liquid".
+When agitated, it is said that they release a form of "white-coloured liquid", i.e. semen.
 These squids are said to cause great harm to humans when attacked.
 When some of these squids reached East Asia, it is said that they became hunted, and eaten with corn.
 Such a dish is known as yù mǐ fǎ kè yóu (玉米法克鱿, "Corn French-Croatian Squid", referring to the fans of Li Yuchun, dubbed "corns"), being one of the world's top five greatest delicacies.
 An alternate name for the dish in question is 非主流的法克鱿 (fēi zhǔ liú de fǎ kè yóu, 'Non-mainstream French-Croatian Squid').
 This is apparently due to the behaviour of these squids, which do not inhabit major rivers, or the "main stream" of a river system, thus scientists dubbing them as squids with "deviant behaviour".

 Ya Mie Die

 Ya Mie Die (雅蠛蝶, Yǎ Miè Dié), literally 'Small Elegant Butterfly', is derived from Japanese yamete (止めて), meaning 'stop', a reference to the rape genre in Japanese pornography and the common Chinese stereotypes of the Japanese as being erotomanic, misogynistic and perverted.
-It was supposedly a type of butterfly discovered on 1 January 2009 at the Qinghai-Tibetan Plateau, and that legends state that there was once a Japanese girl who turned into these butterflies after harsh pressures during a romantic relationship.
+It was supposedly a type of butterfly discovered on 1 January 2009 on the Tibetan Plateau, and that legends state that there was once a Japanese girl who turned into these butterflies after harsh pressures during a romantic relationship.
 The original article states that these butterflies are able to change colour, and are luminescent, naturally emitting light from their wings.
 This is due to the cold temperatures and low oxygen environment these butterflies live in.
 There are an estimated 14,000 butterflies living throughout the world, and thus are considered to be precious and highly uncommon.